LA-CoNGA/Preparation/syllabus/OurSyllabus/data_programming/ResearchSoftwareEngineeringSyllabus.md

 Instructor:

-Number of hours: 16 hours of classes over one month (~24 hours of total work)
+Number of hours: 32 hours of classes over 5 weeks (~50 hours of total work)

-Number of ECTS: 1 ECTS
+Number of ECTS: 2 ECTS

 ## Course description
 The aim of this course is learn how to construct reliable, readable, efficient research software in a collaborative environment.